 Sex Offender Search / Lookup

 All people registered as sex offenders have to be registered and listed on the sex offender databases required by the area they live in.
 Those listed on these databases have been tried by jury and convicted in a court of law of a sex crime.
 You can access this information on the website, but bear in mind that you can’t find the exact address, rather the neighborhood block of the address that they registered.

 Court Records are public records and available to anyone.
 They include a court case file that includes a court docket and any of the documents and filings filed in the case.
 You can access the court records on their website, or at the Grant County Clerk of Court in the county where the case was filed.

 Every state maintains records of a person’s criminal history.
 These databases are all connected and you can track criminal histories from any other state.
 Go to the Grant County Courthouse and check in person or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a different state, you might have to pay for a more complete search.

 When you look up someone’s criminal record you will be able to get a listing of all the arrests, charges, or convictions for the following crimes:

 - Sexual offenses including rape, assault.

 - Violent crimes including assault, battery and murder.

 - Breaking and entering, theft, larceny.

-If you do a criminal records check, you won’t be able to find out if they has had any infractions like moving violations:
+If you do a criminal records check, you won’t be able to find out if they have had any infractions like moving violations: